 Are you looking for suggestions for the easiest online bachelor’s degrees for 2021?
 Is an easy degree program going to meet your needs?
 What sort of online bachelor’s degree program is best for you?
 Read on!

 In 13th-century Europe, the bachelor’s degree wasn’t the degree that we know it today.
-Instead, it was a step toward the only degree recognized in European higher education then – a master or doctor.
+Instead, it was a step toward the only degree recognized in European higher education – a master’s or doctorate.
 But even then, it had the hallmarks we associate with a modern bachelor’s degree.
-These included 3-4 years of studying prescribed texts, passing examinations, and the opportunity to achieve a degree of master or doctorate with further studies.
+These included 3-4 years of studying prescribed texts, passing examinations, and the opportunity to achieve a degree of master’s or doctorate with further studies.

 Even with the significant cost challenge that getting a bachelor’s degree poses for American families, it’s still a widely popular goal.
 The bachelor’s degree, after all, is still the gold standard for entry into a wide range of professional careers.